gausby/workshop/README.md

 Commands
 --------
 ### `mix workshop`
-List exercises in the current workshop and the status of the exercises (passed, not completed, etc)
+List exercises in the current workshop and the status of the exercises (in progress, completed, etc).

 ### `mix workshop.next`
 Proceed the workshop to the next exercise.

-If the workshop has not been started yet (no state file has been created), the system integrity test and workshop integrity test will get executed; The workshop will not start before both pass.
+If the workshop has not been started yet (no state file has been created), the system- and workshop integrity tests will get executed; The workshop will not start before both pass.

 ### `mix workshop.info`
-Display info about the current exercise, or info about the workshop if it hasn't been started yet.
+Display info about the current exercise if the command is executed from within an exercise.
+Alternatively it will display information about the workshop itself if not executed from an exercise folder.

 ### `mix workshop.hint`
 Display a hint about the current exercise.
 Like info, but with a bit more help for finishing the exercise.